blablacar/blablatech/_posts/2015-06-29-how-we-started-building-a-second-engineering-hub-in-10-steps.md

 Having the right person (see the previous step) was the perfect door opener to the Polish web community.
 The BlaBlaTech is omnipresent in France's web community, and we work hard to become the same in Poland.
 Groups and conferences had to be identified and joined, sponsorships established.
 We were present at 2 big conferences ([4developers in Warsaw](http://4developers.org.pl/en/) and [InfoShare in Gdanks](https://infoshare.pl/)) and 1 essential meetup ([PHPers in Warsaw](http://phpers.pl/)), meeting hundreds of tech people.
 We continue to target important and/or interesting conferences all over Poland to truly integrate with the Polish web community in the long run.

-We created—as another integral part—[a meetup group](http://www.meetup.com/BlaBlaCar-Warsaw-Tech-Group/) that has 80+ members today.
+We created—as another integral part—[a meetup group](http://www.meetup.com/BlaBlaCar-Warsaw-Tech-Group/) that has 80+
+ members today.
 For our first event we invited 40 of them into our Warsaw office for our presentation [The BlaBlaTech arrives in Warsaw](http://www.meetup.com/BlaBlaCar-Warsaw-Tech-Group/events/221522452/), followed by socialising and networking.
-Six tech people from Paris joined the event to give BlaBlaTech a face in Warsaw and to answer to numerous questions about our project.
+Six tech people—including developers—from Paris joined the event to give BlaBlaTech a face in Warsaw and to answer to numerous questions about our project.
 Our next meetup is planned to be a little more technical, with presentations concerning our technology stack.

 ### 8. Hire only top talents